Introduction

 Setup Python's environment management

-To create new Python3 virtual environment
+To create a Python3 virtual environment

 To exit the virtualenv